Sherman Block Supervisory Leadership Institute

 - Has completed two years of full-time experience supervising peace officer or dispatcher employees at the time that the application is submitted.

-- Must have Notice of Appointment on EDI showing two years of experience – the system will not accept their application without this.
+- Must have Notice of Appointment (NOAT) in EDI showing two years of experience

-- Time served as an acting sergeant or as a corporal as well as acting supervisor of dispatchers will not be accepted to make up part of the two year period.
+- Time served as an acting first-level supervisory peace officer or acting first-level supervisor of dispatchers will not be accepted.

 - Must be a peace officer or dispatch supervisor.
-Correctional officers with 831 status are not allowed as they do not have a NOAT.
+Correctional officers with PC831 status are not allowed as they do not have a NOAT.

-If POST receives more than 500 applications, we will engage an alternate selection plan which will employ a fair and equitable way to reduce the number of applications per agency.
+If POST receives more than 500 applications, we will engage in an alternate selection plan, which will employ a fair and equitable way to reduce the number of applications per agency.

-10. What are some common problems with submitting an application through EDI?
+9. What are some common problems when submitting an application through EDI?

 There are several possible reasons that an applicant may be listed as ineligible.
-The following are some situations and recommendations:
+The following are some scenarios and recommendations:

-Often, applicants are shown as not being qualified if the agency neglected to send a Notice of Appointment to POST upon promotion to the Sergeant rank.
-The POST database may still denote the rank of Officer or Deputy.
-The agency should check the profile of the individual to see if this is the case, and then submit a Notice of Appointment immediately to remedy the situation.
+Often, applicants are shown as not being qualified if the agency neglected to send a NOTA to POST upon promotion to the first-level supervisory rank.
+The agency should check the profile of the individual and then submit a NOTA immediately to remedy the situation.

 Incorrect Rank Date

-It is also possible that the rank date for appointment to sergeant (or other qualified rank) may have been incorrectly entered.
+It is also possible that the rank date for appointment to first-level supervisor may have been incorrectly entered.
 The profile for the individual should be checked to ensure it is correct.
 If it is not correct, please contact EDI Helpdesk at (916) 227-4357 to have it corrected.

 Incorrect or Missing Basic Supervisory Course Roster

-Completion of the Supervisory Course is indicated on POST rosters; however, occasionally a roster has not been received or student ID was incorrectly noted and credit for completion was recorded under another student’s ID.
-Agencies should check the applicant's training record to be sure that completion of the course is noted.
-Agencies that are able to update Notice of Appointment information via EDI may update the data as needed to correct discrepancies.
-Corrections will be accepted immediately and deemed valid.
-If corrections cannot be made, contact EDI Helpdesk at (916) 227-4357 for further help.
-If the data is correct, but the applicant is still listed as ineligible, contact Nani Vang at (916) 227-2821 as there may be a problem with the system.
+Completion of the Supervisory Course is indicated on POST rosters; however, occasionally a roster has not been received or student ID was incorrectly noted, and credit for completion was recorded under another student’s ID.
+Agencies should check the applicant's POST Profile to be sure that completion of the course is noted.
+Agencies that are able to update NOTA information via EDI may update the data as needed to correct discrepancies.
+Contact EDI Helpdesk at (916) 227-4357 for further assistance.